mpaguilar/msa-toy/DOCSTRINGS.md

           Returns an empty dictionary if the endpoint is not found in the configuration.

 Notes:
-    1. Initialize a debug log message indicating the start of the function with the endpoint name.
-    2. Load the LLM configuration using the load_llm_config function.
+    1. Load the LLM configuration from the YAML file at LLM_CONFIG_PATH.
-    3. Extract the list of endpoints from the loaded configuration.
+    2. Extract the list of endpoints from the loaded configuration.
-    4. Iterate through each endpoint in the list.
+    3. Iterate through each endpoint in the list.
-    5. For each endpoint, check if its 'name' field matches the provided name argument.
+    4. For each endpoint, compare its 'name' field with the provided name argument.
-    6. If a match is found, return the full configuration dictionary for that endpoint.
+    5. If a match is found, return the full configuration dictionary for that endpoint.
-    7. If no match is found after iterating through all endpoints, return an empty dictionary.
+    6. If no match is found after iterating through all endpoints, return an empty dictionary.
-    8. Log a warning if the endpoint is not found.
-    9. Log a debug message indicating the function has completed.

 ---